Commemorating 9/11: Things to do With NJ Kids on September 11

 Day of Service:

 Some parents may prefer remembering 9/11 by giving back to their communities in a day of service.
-The Volunteers Center of Bergen County has published an excellent list of ways to serve and a link to their national website where participants can post information about good deeds.
-Also, the wonderful website, I Will has a virtual “tribute quilt” where participants enter their chosen act of service and to whom they wish to dedicate it.
+The wonderful website, I Will has a virtual “tribute quilt” where participants enter their chosen act of service and to whom they wish to dedicate it.

 Day of Family: